cintia-shinoda/cintia-shinoda/README.md

 🌱 Currently pursuing a Bachelor's Degree in Data Science

-🎓 BTech in Systems Analysis | MBA in Artificial Intelligence and
+🎓 BTech in Systems Analysis and Development | MBA in Artificial Intelligence and Machine Learning

 👩🏻‍💻 Have knowledge in Python, SQL, R, and Excel